18 Feb 2018

 Adventure Bay by Bruny Island is where humpback and southern right whales pass through close to the shoreline during May and July and occasionally September and December.

 On the rare occasion, other species like Minke whale and Orca can be spotted in deep waters as they migrate past the island.

 May through September can be quite cool in the water, and even colder if the wind is blowing a gust.
-Add in the ocean spray and you’re in for quite an adventure.
+Add in the ocean spray and you’re in for quite a wet, chilly adventure!

 Anything waterproof is definitely the way to go from shoes to pants, even a spray-proof jacket will come in handy if you’re watching in deep waters.

 Come spring, lighters clothes are the way to go, especially if you’re heading out at midday.
-Just remember to slip-slop-slap!
+Just remember to bring the sunscreen to slip-slop-slap!